Understanding Neurodermatitis: The Basics of Atopic Dermatitis

 - Can clog pores (comedogenic)

-1. Restoration of the skin barrier
+1. Restoration of the Skin Barrier

-- Cholesterol: Stabilizes the lipid bilayers
+- Cholesterol: Stabilizes the lipid double layers

 - Free fatty acids: Support pH and the antimicrobial barrier

-2. Intensive hydration
+2. Intensive Moisturizing

 - Humectants: Hyaluronic acid, glycerin, urea (5-10%)